kesara/kesara.github.io/_posts/2019-04-14-keeping-rails-application-secured.markdown

 [Securing Rails Applications][securing-rails] guide is a good start.

 Just writing a secure application is not going to guarantee your application is going to stay secured.
-New security vulnerabilities gets discovered, stale gems or new dependencies could introduce new vulnerabilities, also each new bugfix or feature could potentially introduce a vulnerability.
+New security vulnerabilities are discovered every day, stale gems or new dependencies could introduce new vulnerabilities, also each new bugfix or feature could potentially introduce a vulnerability.
+There are a few steps that you could take to stay sane and have some assurance that your application is secure.
 There are few steps that you could take to stay sane and have a little bit of assurance that your application is secure.

 ## Add a gem trust policy
 Adding a gem trust policy with `MediumSecurity` is a good way to stop malicious